 A few days ago, an acquaintance had an allergic reaction to a new item of clothing.

-What can you do to avoid the risks?
+What to do to avoid risks?

 You may be thinking that the first instinct you should have is to wash your new clothes before wearing them?
 There is an error here.